theadamsabra/ViT4ELM/README.md

 Binning is set by the temperature value, all of equal length between the minimum and maximum temperature.

-**NOTE: USE THE CLI IF YOU WANT TO USE EQUIDISTANT TEMPERATURE BOUNDARIES**
+### NOTE: USE THE CLI IF YOU WANT TO USE EQUIDISTANT TEMPERATURE BOUNDARIES.
+ALSO, PLEASE MAKE SURE THE DIRECTORY (`af_ising` IN THIS EXAMPLE) DOES NOT EXIST.
+IF THE DIRECTORY EXISTS, IT WILL BE REMOVED AND REMADE

 **If you would like to add custom intervals, simply run the following in a Jupyter notebook or Python script:**